fixie-ai/ai-jsx/packages/docs/docs/guides/rules-of-jsx.md

 ## Component API

-Components take props as the first argument and [ComponentContext](../../packages/ai-jsx/src/index.ts) as the second:
+Components take props as the first argument and ComponentContext (`packages/ai-jsx/src/index.ts`) as the second:

 ```tsx
 function MyComponent(props, componentContext) {}